rinku-s/popcorntime-android/README.md

 |[Django REST Framework](https://www.django-rest-framework.org/)|Django REST is a framework written in Python Django for building Web APIs to fetch data about movies and users from the database.|
 |[PostgreSQL](https://www.postgresql.org/)| Postgres is a free, open-source relational database that is used to store all the data of PopcornTime.
 |[Pandas](https://pandas.pydata.org/)| Pandas is an open-source data manipulation and analysis tool written in Python which is extensively used in pre-processing and cleaning the data fetched from TMDB API to be stored in the database and also in writing the algorithm for generating recommendations for movies.

-  # Contribution
+# :fondue: Contribution
 This application was developed as a final project for the graduate course *CS 855 Mobile Computing* at **University of Regina**.

-👩  **Rinku Ansari**
+🧙‍♀️  **Rinku Ansari**

 Email: [raf122@uregina.ca](mailto:divya.bhagavathiappanshiva@mail.concordia.ca)

 GitHub: [@rinku-s](https://github.com/rinku-s)

-# License Information
+# :copyright: License Information

 This software is freely distributable under the MIT License.
-Please see License.md for more information.
+Please see *License.md* for more information.

-#  Credits and Acknowledgement
+# :pray: Credits and Acknowledgement

 The following open-source packages were used in development of PopcornTime:

  - [@react-navigation/native](https://www.npmjs.com/package/@react-navigation/native)